-The Fund has not yet decided when to adopt AASB 9.
+The Fund will adopt AASB 9 from 1 July 2018.
 Management does not expect this to have a significant impact on the recognition and measurement of the Fund's financial instruments as they are carried at fair value through profit or loss.